camryntm/DatabasesProject/README.md

 - Compute the grade for a student, where the lowest score for a given category is dropped.

 ## Instructions
    The system is implemented in SQL.
+The code is split up into three different queries (all mean't to be ran in that order)
+   1. GradebookDB_Creation.sql
+   2. TableCreation.sql
+   3. TestCases.sql
-Please read below to compile and execute the program:
+##### Please read below to compile and execute the program...

 ### Prerequisites
 Install Docker, MSSQL, Azure Data Studio (or Visual Studio Code) and run on your local machine/remote server